 organisations shortlisted across the 21 categories including conference venues,

 visitor attractions, museums, cafes and restaurants, accommodation providers,

 festivals and events, and market towns.

 "I was shocked and honoured to receive the

 first-ever accolade of Tourism Superstar at last year's Leicestershire

-Tourism Awards.
+Tourism Awards in 2017.
 We've worked hard to develop our business to play a key

 role in the tourism offering for Melton Mowbray and this industry